kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 - `!chat`: This bang accesses the Kagi Assistant with internet access turned off.

-- `!code`: Use this bang to access the **Code** Custom Assistant, which is tailored for coding-related queries.
+- `!code`: Use this bang to access the built-in **Code** Custom Assistant, which is tailored for coding-related queries.

 - `!ki`: This bang accesses the Kagi Assistant with the Ki profile, providing a specialized interaction.